poll

 .subscribe(console.log);

-• Force Refresh: Use the forceRefresh observable or signal to trigger the execution of pollingFn whenever necessary, such as in response to user actions.
-The emitted value from forceRefresh will be passed as the input to paramsBuilder, if provided; otherwise, it goes directly to pollingFn.
+Use the forceRefresh observable or signal to trigger the execution of pollingFn whenever necessary, such as in response to user actions.
+The emitted value from forceRefresh will be passed as the input to paramsBuilder (if provided) or directly to pollingFn.

 The datagrid below will automatically refresh every 10 seconds.
 Additionally, whenever there's a change in the input, triggering filtering, sorting, or pagination, the API will be promptly called, accompanied by a spinner indicating loading.